Account entity represents a single Connio system account. A system account can be

-Sub accounts might belong to master accounts or other sub accounts.
+Sub accounts may belong to master accounts or other sub accounts.
 Admin users or other users with proper privileges can creates sub accounts; we refer to the creator account as “owner account”.
-It is possible to create a sub account hierarchy up to three level depth.
+It is possible to create a sub account hierarchy up to three levels deep.

 All users of the owner account automatically get some privileges over their sub accounts unless they are explicitly limited by their admin.
-They can list and manage (i.e. create, delete, update) all the entities belong to their direct sub accounts.
-For example, a user can list all the devices belong to its sub accounts, but not devices of sub account one level below in the hierarchy.
+They can list and manage (i.e. create, delete, update) all the entities belonging to their direct sub accounts.
+For example, a user can list all the devices that belong to its sub accounts, but not the devices of the sub account one level below in the hierarchy.

 If owner account's profile is updated, this change is not automatically reflected to its sub accounts' shared profiles.
-Sub account should explicitly request an update for the changes to take place.
+Sub accounts should explicitly request an update for the changes to take place.

 Once a master account is created, an admin user is also created along with the account.
 This user claims the ownership of the master account and, as its name suggested, seizes administrator privileges.
 He/She can create, and manage other account users, api clients, devices, apps, and other account entities.
 Each master account needs at least one admin user and the privileges of this user cannot be revoked or changed by other users, although it can be disabled or deleted by other admins.